 7. School Consultant

-Schools that don’t have full-time OTs may hire consultants on a part-time basis to educate teachers and/or work with children who have special needs.
+Schools that don’t have full-time OTs may hire consultants part-time.
+These non-clinical jobs help educate teachers and work with children who have barriers to participating in school-based activities.13

 8. Product Development Consultant